-In September 2017 the CBC announced some changes to its monetary policy decision-making process and to its monetary policy communication and transparency.
+In September 2017 the Central Bank of Chile announced some changes to its monetary policy decision-making process and to its monetary policy communication and transparency.
 The changes will take effect as of January 2018.
 The description below covers the new system.
 The old system is described in Appendix 2.

-From 2018 the Board will have eight monetary policy meetings a year, one every six to eight weeks.
+From 2018 the Board will have 8 monetary policy meetings a year, one every six to eight weeks.
 Under the new format there will be three sessions at each monetary policy meeting, which will last over one and a half days.
 During the first session, on the afternoon of the first day, information collected since the last monetary policy meeting will be examined.
 On the morning session of the second day, staff will present and discuss updated forecasts that take in to account the developments presented the previous afternoon, also analyzing monetary policy alternatives.
-Later that day, in the afternoon session, the Board will vote and each member will substantiate her/ his decision.
-After the vote, the press release will be reviewed and approved, and it will be published at 6:00 PM.
+Later that day, in the afternoon session, the Board will vote and each member will substantiate her/his decision.
+After the vote, the press release will be reviewed and approved, and it will be published at 6:00 p.m.

 Participation differs between the three sessions, with wider staff participation at the first two sessions.
-The Minister of Finance will have the right to participate at the monetary policy meetings as a Board Member with the right to speak, but not to vote.
+The Minister of Finance will have the right to participate at the monetary policy meetings as a Board member with the right to speak, but not to vote.16

-The speaking order when the members substantiate their vote at the final decision-making session will be as before; starting with the most junior member in terms of Board membership and ending with the Governor.
+The speaking order when the members substantiate their vote at the final decision-making session will be as before; starting with the most junior member in terms of Board membership and ending with the governor.

-Under the current (pre-2018) system the Board receives a 'background minutes', a document describing the economic developments since the last monetary policy meeting two days prior to the monetary policy meeting.
-I assume they will receive something similar at meetings without a Monetary Policy Report under the new system.
-I assume the Board will receive a draft Monetary Policy Report before the meeting with a Report.
+Under the current (pre 2018) system the Board receives a 'background minutes', a document describing the economic developments since the last monetary policy meeting two days prior to the monetary policy meeting.
+I assume they will receive something similar at meetings without a monetary policy report under the new system.
+I assume the Board will receive a draft monetary policy report before the meeting with a report.